breadthe/chasingcode.dev/source/_posts/2020-03-19-edit-in-place-component-livewire-alpinejs.md

 **TLDR** Don't feel like reading through the entire thing?
 No problem, here's the [repo](https://github.com/breadthe/laravel-livewire-demo) so you can dive right in.

+> **UPDATED March 21, 2020** Additional tinkering revealed some quirks with nested Livewire components in combination with AlpineJS.
+Instead of rewriting the entire guide (for the 3rd time), I'll show you my solution at the end.
+The repo has already been updated to reflect the changes.
+> <a href="#update-2020-03-21">Jump to the update →</a>

 ## Installation

 > You'll find the code for this demo [here](https://github.com/breadthe/laravel-livewire-demo).
 Currently it contains an additional Livewire component that handles real-time tag & text search filtering.